 I was blissfully mid-bite on a mango last year when someone cheerfully announced that mangos were related to poison ivy.
 I couldn't have dropped the mango faster!
 Outside and nowhere near a source of running water, I frantically poured my water bottle's contents over my hands and tried wiping my mouth and lips off on my sleeve.
 I wasn't entirely sure this other person was correct, but I am highly allergic to poison ivy and thought if there was even a chance, I'd better play it safe!
 I spent the rest of my day panicking, envisioning contact dermatitis on my lips and maybe even inside my mouth.
 What about the inside of my throat?
-How much mango had I eaten?
+How much of the mango had I eaten?

 I rushed home as quickly as I could and jumped on the Internet, wondering if I should just go straight to the doctor's care, instead.
 This article contains the information I learned about mangos, how to safely eat mangos if you suspect an allergy, and what to do if you've come into contact with a mango tree.